ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 description: How to use a dashboard to understand a Geth node's performance
 ---

-Out [dashboards page](/docs/monitoring/dashboards.md) explains how to set up a Grafana dashboard for monitoring your Geth node.
+Our [dashboards page](/docs/monitoring/dashboards.md) explains how to set up a Grafana dashboard for monitoring your Geth node.
 This page explores the dashboard itself, explaining what the various metrics are and what they mean for the health of a node.
 Note that the raw data informing the dashboard can be viewed in JSON format in the browser by navigating to the ip address and port passed to `--metrics.addr` and `--metrics.port` (`127.0.0.1:6060` by default).

 ## What does the dashboard look like?